 Gold was discovered in the Tybo District, just 20 km south of Bolo, back in 1865.
-Bolo itself did not see formal exploration work until 1975, when Chevron completed geochemical sampling and geologic mapping and drilled 8 holes.in 1983 another operator, Canerta, took a run at Bolo, completing several rounds of sampling, mapping, and trenching and then drilling 18 short holes.
-A few years later US Minerals Exploration optioned Bolo and completed yet more sampling before drilling 7 holes.
+Bolo itself did not see formal exploration work until 1975, when Chevron completed geochemical sampling and geologic mapping and drilled eight holes.
+In 1983 another operator, Canerta, undertook further exploration at Bolo, completing several rounds of sampling, mapping, and trenching followed by drilling 18 short holes.
+A few years later US Minerals Exploration optioned Bolo and completed yet more sampling before drilling seven holes.

 Lots of smoke, but none of the operators stayed long enough to find the fire.
 And it will take some figuring, as the rocks at Bolo are not straightforward.
 The project sits in a structurally complex part of the Hot Creek Range, which is a hill range within the Great Basin.

 The Great Basin is part of the Basin and Range Physiographic Province, an area of north-northeast-trending hill ranges separated by wide flat valleys.
 In general, the hills are Paleozoic carbonate rocks and siliceous sedimentary rocks.